alphagov-mirror/paas-spring-music/scenarios/scenario-02/readme.md

 $ cf restart
 ~~~

-after deploying it to the cloudfoundry instance and binding it to a postgres db, this is how the app looks in my browser:
+after deploying it to the Cloud Foundry instance and binding it to a postgres db, this is how the app looks in my browser:
 ![](spring-music-with-db-on-cf.png)

 #### Changing bound services